BETALAB-team/CaRM/docs/source/fls_methods.rst

 FLS Calculation Methods
 =======================

-CaRM precomputes a thermal response matrix using the Finite Line Source (FLS) analytical model.
+pyCaRM precomputes a thermal response matrix using the Finite Line Source (FLS) analytical model.
 Two methods are available to evaluate the effective distance between boreholes, controlled by the ``fls_mode`` parameter of :class:`~carm.simulation.Simulation`.